 - Conduct that violates the law (e.g., child abuse, child sexual abuse, protected class discrimination, emotional abuse, hazing, indecent exposure, child pornography, neglect, physical abuse, sexual abuse, and sexual harassment) - Conduct that violates UW System policies - Actions that are found to constitute Bullying or Grooming - Infringement on privacy of Youth Participants in situations where they are using restroom facilities, changing clothes or taking showers except in situations where health and safety are required - One on One Conduct: Staff should never be with a youth participant in a one on one setting.
 Exception: Designated Individuals may have one-on-one in an instruction, if activity is observable and interruptible. - Restroom Use: If accompanying a single child to a restroom, check first for suspicious activity in the restroom, then exit and permit the child to use the restroom alone - Use of Cameras/Video Devices: Inappropriate use of cameras, imaging, or digital devices are prohibited.
 Use of such devices capable of recording or transmitting visual images in shower houses, restrooms, or other areas where privacy is expected by participants is prohibited and may be subject to search if suspected prohibited conduct activity occurs - Use of alcohol when engaged in Covered Activities.
-Minor serving staff may not consume alcoholic beverages or any nonprescribed controlled substance specified on the premises of the program, or be under the influence of the same during the program's hours of operation - Any conduct that is outside of NCAA Recruitment Compliance - Any conduct or retaliation conduct that is outside of UW-Green Bay Harassment and Discrimination Policy - Overnight Activities: Designated Individuals will directly supervise youth in overnight activities.
-Entering a youth participant's room, bathroom facility, or similar area without another Designated Individual in attendance except in emergency situations is not permissible, nor is it permissible to share a bed or sleeping bag with a minor - Exceptions to prohibited conduct may occur where a familial relationship exists and in emergency situations
+Minor serving staff may not consume alcoholic beverages or any nonprescribed controlled substance specified on the premises of the program, or be under the influence of the same during the program's hours of operation - Any conduct that is outside of NCAA Recruitment Compliance and any other relevant governing bodies for recruitment activities - Any conduct or retaliation conduct that is outside of UW-Green Bay Harassment and Discrimination Policy - Entering a youth participant's room, bathroom facility, or similar area without another Designated Individual in attendance except in emergency situations is not permissible - Adults are not permitted to share a bed or sleeping bag with a youth participant nor shower, bathe, or undress with or in the presence of youth participants - Exceptions to prohibited conduct may occur where a familial relationship exists and in emergency situations.